ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output

-Accounts with the 'Edit Settings' permission of the administration node Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output are able to list the same personal data for all tests at the platform as listed at the section 'History' of any test.
+Accounts with the ‘Edit Settings’ permission for the administration node Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output are able to list the same personal data for all tests on the platform as listed in the section ‘History’ of any test.

 ## Data being deleted

 In general, only accounts with  'Edit Settings' permission are able to delete data.
 Exceptions are explicitly listed.

-At the tab Test > Questions it is possible to delete questions and within this the personal data at the field 'Author' is deleted.
+At the tab Test > Questions it is possible to delete questions, and thereby the personal data in the field ‘Author’ is deleted.

 At the tab Test > Participants the test results of participants and all linked personal data can be deleted.
-Additionally the assignment of accounts as participants can be cancelled, which deletes all linked personal data.
+Additionally, the assignment of accounts as participants can be cancelled, which deletes all linked personal data.

-Accounts with the 'Edit Settings' permission of the tab Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output are able to delete any log entries and all linked personal data from all tests of the platform.
+Accounts with the ‘Edit Settings’ permission for the tab Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output are able to delete any log entries and all linked personal data from all tests on the platform.

-Accounts with 'Read' permission are able to delete their own answers while performing a test at the tab Test > Test, which are linked to their 'User ID'.
-The answers are not linked to the 'User ID', if the test is set to anonymous and is performed without being logged in.
+Accounts with ‘Read’ permission are able to delete their own answers, which are linked to their ‘User ID’, while performing a test at the tab Test > Test.
+The answers are not linked to a ‘User ID’ if the test is set to anonymous and is performed without being logged in.

-If the option 'Allow Deletion of Non-Scoring Attempts' at Settings > Scoring and Results > Access to Test Results is acitvated, accounts with 'Read' permission are able to delete their own non-scoring test attempts and all linked personal data at the tab Test > My Results.
+If the option 'Allow Deletion of Non-Scoring Attempts' at Settings > Scoring and Results > Access to Test Results is activated, accounts with 'Read' permission are able to delete their own non-scoring test attempts and all linked personal data at the tab Test > My Results.

 ## Data being exported